tttor/ctrl-foundation/method/policy-based/gae_schulman_2016.md

   * using Trust Region to optimize the value function
 * "...bias is more pernicious" is related to TD3 paper
 * ? trust region opt for value fn, and what opt is for policy network?
+* as said:
+  * GAE where lambda=1 is equal to one-step actor-critic in Sutton book, where they use TD-residual
+  * GAE where lambda=0 is equal to return minus predicted state-value as baseline
+> Equ 16...  closely
+analogous to the one used to define TD(λ) (Sutton & Barto, 1998), however TD(λ) is an estimator of the value function, whereas here we are estimating the advantage function.